 The board of education encourages parents to attempt to resolve issues relating to the use of ESI informally with the building principal and/or the superintendent before filing a formal complaint with the board.
 Once an informal complaint is received, the administrator handling such complaint shall investigate such matter, as deemed appropriate by the administrator.
-In the event that the complaint is resolved informally, the administrator must provide a written report of the informal resolution to the superintendent and the parents and retain a copy of the report at the school.
-The superintendent will share the informal resolution with the board of education and provide a copy to the state department of education.
+In the event that the complaint is resolved informally, the administrator must provide a written report of the informal resolution to the superintendent and the parents and retain a copy of the report at the informal resolution with the board of education and provide a copy to the state department of education.